unc-csclub/csclub-web/content/People.markdown

 Interviews, job preparation, tutoring.
 Takes it personally when you rip on Java.

 ### Roman Myers <rbmyers@live.unc.edu> {#rbmyers}
-One of the HatCH leaders, room rennovator.
+One of the HatCH leaders, room renovator.
 Insists on writing his code in iambic pentameter.

 </div>